 - You start to talk a language nobody understands – talking to a CrossFitter is like talking to somebody in a foreign language.
 CrossFit people oftentimes forget that nobody outside of CF understands what half the stuff they say means, so they shout out achievements or accomplishments and explain how quickly they did specific exercises…but they don’t realize nobody really cares!

-- Some CrossFitters drink WAYYY too much kool-aid.
-You’ll run into CrossFit people who think Crossfit is the end-all, be-all training solution, and anybody that doesn’t do CrossFit is a wuss.
-If you can do 20 pull ups, they can do 22, and do them faster than you, after doing 25 handstand push ups and running 400 meters.
-Note: I’ve only run into these people online, never in person…so the troll community is alive an well.
-Just look at the comments on this video and you’ll see – the 309 people that gave this dude doing 160+ burpees in 7 minutes thumbs DOWN are idiots.
+- Some CrossFitters drink WAYYY too much “kool-aid.”
+You’ll run into CrossFit people who think CrossFit is the be-all, end-all training solution, and anybody that doesn’t do CrossFit is a wuss.
+If you can do 20 pull-ups, they can do 22, and do them faster than you, after doing 25 handstand push-ups and running 400 meters.
+I tend to dislike elitists no matter what they are elitist about, and CrossFit is no exception.

 If you’re new to CrossFit, you might not know that it is an INCREDIBLY polarizing topic.

-We’ve tracked down a few other articles, some biased, some not so, that explain a lot of the background and why Crossfit is the way it is.
+We’ve tracked down a few other articles, some biased, some not, that explain a lot of the background and why CrossFit is the way it is.

 …It’s a nice gateway into other forms of training and the people are always great.